-Degree completion and successful attainment of the RHIT credential may provide the opportunity to enter a 2+2 Health Information Administration program at the university level and become eligible to sit for the Registered Health Information Administrator (RHIA) credential from AHIMA.
+Degree completion and successful attainment of the RHIT credential provides the opportunity to enter a 2+2 Health Information Administration program and become eligible to sit for the Registered Health Information Administrator (RHIA) credential from AHIMA.
+TCC has a Bachelor of Applied Science in Health Information Management online if you wish to continue your academic journey here at the college.
 Students who wish to transfer to a four-year college or university should work closely with their TCC advisor and contact their transfer institution to determine transfer requirements.

-Upon successful completion of the APS degree in Health Information Technology students will:
+Upon successful completion of the AAS degree in Health Information Technology students will:

-- Identify and apply policies surrounding Information Governance, to include classification systems, health record content and documentation, data governance, data management, and secondary data sources. - Identify and adhere to systems that ensure the protection of health information, to include health law, data privacy, confidentiality and security, and the release of information. - Explain data and use technology found in informatics, to include health information technologies, information management strategic planning, analytics and decision support, health care statistics, research methods, consumer informatics, health information exchange, and information integrity and data quality. - Apply policies and procedures for the use of data required in healthcare reimbursement and evaluate the revenue cycle management process.. - Identify policies and apply procedures for compliance of healthcare regulatory requirements, to include medical coding, fraud surveillance, and clinical documentation improvement. - Identify leadership models, theories, and skills required for successful leadership to include the areas of change management, work design and process improvement, human resource management, vendor/contract management, enterprise information management, all of which comply with the ethical standards of practice. - Identify major concepts in supporting body of knowledge to include pathophysiology and pharmacology, anatomy and physiology, medical terminology, and computer applications.
+- Identify and apply policies surrounding Information Governance, to include classification systems, health record content and documentation, data governance, data management, and secondary data sources. - Identify and adhere to systems that ensure the protection of health information, to include health law, data privacy, confidentiality and security, and the release of information.

+- Explain data and use technology found in informatics, to include health information technologies, information management strategic planning, analytics and decision support, health care statistics, research methods, consumer informatics, health information exchange, and information integrity and data quality. - Apply policies and procedures for the use of data required in healthcare reimbursement and evaluate the revenue cycle management process.. - Identify policies and apply procedures for compliance of healthcare regulatory requirements, to include medical coding, fraud surveillance, and clinical documentation improvement. - Identify leadership models, theories, and skills required for successful leadership to include the areas of change management, work design and process improvement, human resource management, vendor/contract management, enterprise information management, all of which comply with the ethical standards of practice. - Identify major concepts in supporting body of knowledge to include pathophysiology and pharmacology, anatomy and physiology, medical terminology, and computer applications.